 Once a year in August we cancel a worship service and go out into the community to serve instead.
-Past service projects have included Steele County Food Shelf, Steele County Clothesline, Habitat for Humanity of Steele/Waseca Area, Senior Center, Sandwich Making for Minneapolis homeless, and the Owatonna Park System.
+Past service projects have included Steele County Food Shelf, Steele County Clothesline, Habitat for Humanity of Steele/Waseca Area, Senior Center, The Sandwich Project, and the Owatonna Park System.

 Help hungry Owatonna school children have enough to eat on the weekends.
-We pack a backpack for grade school and preschool children identified by school officials as lacking adequate food.
-Volunteer alongside others to pack the backpacks during the week, then delivering them to the schools.
+We pack a backpack for grade school and preschool children identified by school officials as having chronic needs.
+We pack the backpacks during the week here at church, then deliver them to the schools.
 We also give more complete meals in boxes to families in need, including fresh and frozen foods.

 Provides clothing for our neighbors in need.
 This organization can use individual volunteers any day.
 Wednesdays and Thursdays are the best days for groups of 4 to 6 to volunteer.
 Call Mary at 507-451-2550, or go to their website.

 You can help seniors in Owatonna with their yard work.
 Individuals, families, and groups who want to help can contact Healthy Seniors of Steele County

 Hospitality House is the temporary homeless shelter for men in Owatonna.

 We can help by providing meals or supplies.
 Contact them through their website.

-Take a lunch hour and deliver meals to the homebound members of our community.
+Take a lunch hour and deliver meals to homebound members of our community.
 We deliver every Tuesday during May and August.